plinioseniore/capyknock/README.md

 ## Secuirty Notice

 To access the firewall and read from libcap, the code shall run with admin rights.
 In the current implementation, there is a single process that handle the messages sniffed via libcap, decrypt and then manipulate the firewall.
-Running capyknock doesn't revealt to an external scan that the code is running, so is not possible for an external actor to identify the presence of this service and leverage any potential vulnerability.
+Running capyknock doesn't reveal to an external scan that the code is running, so is not possible for an external actor to identify the presence of this service and leverage any potential vulnerability.
 Anyhow the attack surface is the code itself and the the dependencies, that could be potentially exploited with a crafted message that address a specific vulnerability that could be there now or in the future.

 ## ASCII Art